-IMPORTANT: PGE does not assume responsibility for keeping this book current and should be consulted when there are questions as to the applicability of any of the Guide's content to a specific project.
+IMPORTANT: PGE does not assume responsibility for keeping this book current.
+Consult PGE when there are questions as to the applicability of any of the Guide's content to a specific project.

-2 Pre-Design
+2 Pre-Design Phase

 - Service Type and Size

 - Important Underground Design Decisions

 - Clearance Requirements

-- Working Clearances for Pad-mounted Transformers
+- Working Clearances for Sub-Grade Equipment

 - Landscaping and Trees

 - Temporary Power Requirements

 - Required Design Documents

 - Streetlights

 - Area Lighting Permitting and Right of Way Considerations